computationalgeography/pycatch/README.md

 - Why is Rq max value greater than 100? (on output maps)
 - Ground water
   - Check the ldd's for both soil and ground water layer
+  - Consider using slope in water for lateral flow (for the second layer)

 Groundwater layer